kdlibiran/freewall/README.md

 # FreeWall: Anonymous Social Media Application #

 FreeWall is a personal project I developed, inspired by the concept of Freedom Wall accounts on various social media platforms.
-It offers users the ability to express themselves anonymously through different walls, akin to subreddits, where they can post text content freely.
+It offers users the ability to express themselves anonymously through different walls where they can post text content freely.

 ## Key Features: ##